MobleyLab/fitting-exp/iter2/README.md

-## Creating a hybrid FF with bond and angle parameters from modified seminario, torsion parameters from 1.3.1, and vdW parameters from sage rc1
+Creating a hybrid FF with
+- bond and angle parameters from modified seminario
+- torsion parameters from 1.3.1
+- vdW parameters and library charges from sage rc1

+Optimizing valence parameters with the same targets as in iter0.